-This camera stayed with me through out my high school career and also for the two years after high school, while spending eighteen months in Namibia (Ovamboland) during the border war.
-I still remember me trying to capture the beautiful sunsets of Namibia with this camera.
+This camera stayed with him throughout his high school career, and two years after high school, while spending eighteen months in Namibia (Ovamboland) during the South African Border War in the nineteen-seventies.
+He still remember how he tried to capture the beautiful sunsets of Namibia with his Kodak.

-Some of the highlights during this period were; The British Lions tour to South Africa during 1997, Three Swimming World Cups, Soccer World Cup in 2010 and the ICC Champions Trophy in 2009 (cricket).
-Also the more than 30 front cover photos on sporting magazines such as Sports Illustrated, SA Cricket Magazine, SA Rugby Magazine, Rugby International etc. are a big highlight for me.
+Some of the highlights during this period were: The British Lions’ tour to South Africa in 1997, three Swimming World Cups, the Soccer World Cup in 2010 in South Africa and the ICC Champions Trophy in 2009 (cricket).
+He had more than thirty front-cover photographs on sports magazines, such as Sports Illustrated, SA Cricket Magazine, SA Rugby Magazine and Rugby International.
+These achievements will always be highlights of his career.